coodoo-io/coodoo-listing/readme.md

    Just call this REST Resource: `curl http://localhost:8080/app-context/api/wines`

-3. Usage in a Stateless EJB
+4. Usage in a stateless EJB

-   Inject `ListingService` located in the `io.coodoo.listing` package.
-The wine entity a standard JPA Entity, annotated with  `@Entity`.
+   Inject `ListingService` and ask it for a listing result on a standard JPA entity (annotated with  `@Entity`).

    ```java

 	@Stateless